What is a Cost Basis?

-- X purchase a machine of $ 15000 And paid installation, brokerage, duty, fee, totaling $ 5000.
-They have also paid some expenses not related to the asset of $ 500.
+- Mr. X purchases a machine of $ 15000 and pays installation, brokerage, duty, fee, totaling $ 5000.
+He also pays some expenses not related to the asset of $ 500.

-In this case, as per cost basis, the cost of assets will be $ 20000 because it is related to the purchase of asset but it will not include $ 500 to the cost of the asset because it is not related to the asset.
+In this case, as per cost basis, the cost of assets will be $ 20000 because it is related to the purchase of assets.
+However, it will not include $ 500 to the cost of the asset because it is not related to the asset.

-- Cost Basis is very important to maintain tax balance across the country otherwise tax on short term capital gains will be as high as the income tax rate which carries a lower tax rate as compared to income tax rates.
+- Cost Basis is essential to maintain tax balance across the country; otherwise, tax on short term capital gains will be as high as the income tax rate, which carries a lower tax rate as compared to income tax rates.